-Application interaction: None.
-Hardware will reset the application.
-Hardware circuitry is designed so that a reset of the MCU brings all controller outputs to a safe or de-energized state.
+The MCU uses EDC/ECC detection and correction hardware to detect runtime SRAM bit failures.
+MCU hardware will reset the application.
+Hardware is designed such that a reset of the MCU brings all controller outputs to a safe or de-energized state.